Africa

 Later in the afternoon we drive along the river to see the ruins of the Drukgyal Dzong, built in 1647 as a fortress to commemorate the victory of Bhutan against Tibetan invaders from the north.
 The Dzong is now undergoing a massive renovation to restore it to its original state.
 On a clear day, you will see the magnificent Mount Jhomolhari (7,313m) in the distance.
 On the way back, you can visit the lovely Kyichhu Lhakhang monastery, built in 659 AD by the Tibetan Emperor Songten Gampo.

-Later in the evening enjoy a traditional hot-stone bath in a farmhouse.
+Later in the evening you can enjoy a traditional hot-stone bath in a farmhouse.
 River stones are placed in an open bonfire till they are red hot and then placed in wooden tubs, which heats up the water and releases beneficial minerals to soak in.

 Transfer to Paro Airport for your flight to Delhi in India.